 UNP is celebrating Black History Month with—what else—books!
 Here is a list of titles that commemorate important figures and scholarship in African American History.
 In Living the California Dream Alison Rose Jefferson examines how African Americans pioneered America’s “frontier of leisure” by … Continue reading What to Read During Black History Month

 Shannon Bontrager is an associate professor of history at Georgia Highlands College in Cartersville, Georgia.
 His new book, Death at the Edges of Empire, examines the culture of death, burial, and commemoration of fallen American soldiers in the Civil War, … Continue reading From the Desk of Shannon Bontrager: Keeping the Past in the Present

 Book Birthdays celebrate one year of a book’s life in tweets, reviews, and more.
-This month we’re saying Happy First Birthday to One Size Fits None (Nebraska, 2019) by Stephanie Anderson.
-About the Book: “Sustainable” has long been the rallying … Continue reading Happy Book Birthday One Size Fits None!
+This month we’re saying Happy First Birthday to Come Fly with Us: NASA’s Payload Specialist Program (Nebraska, 2019) by Melvin Croft and John Youskauskas.
+About the Book: … Continue reading Happy Book Birthday to Come Fly with Us!

 The following books are now available.
 Basket Diplomacy: Leadership, Alliance-Building, and Resilience among the Coushatta Tribe of Louisiana, 1884-1984 This history reveals how the Coushatta people made the Bayou Blue settlement their home by embedding themselves into the area’s cultural, … Continue reading New in Native Studies This Month

 Books Theodore Roosevelt, Naturalist in the Arena Edited by Char Miller and Clay S. Jenkinson Starred review in Publisher’s Weekly: “In this revealing and sometimes critical view of the 26th president and his passion for the natural world, scholars Miller … Continue reading News and Reviews